malakaii-infra/atlas-infra/README.md

 - CloudWatch Logs
 - ACM certificate for HTTPS

-## Infrastructure as Code

-All AWS infrastructure is defined in Terraform and stored in version control.

-The project is structured so the AWS environment can be provisioned and updated through Terraform rather than manually configuring individual resources.

 ## CI/CD

 A push to `main` triggers the GitHub Actions deployment pipeline.